Jean Piaget’s Cognitive Theory

 - Concrete: (about first grade to early adolescence)

 Characterized by the appropriate use of logic.
 During this stage, accommodation increases.
-The child develops an ability to think abstractly and to make rational judgements about concrete or observable phenomena, which in the past he needed to manipulate physically to understand.
+The child develops an ability to think abstractly and to make rational judgments about concrete or observable phenomena, which in the past he needed to manipulate physically to understand.

 - Formal Operations: (adolescence)